diegoQuinas/rust_pilot/README.md

 ## How It Works

-RustPilot acts as an intermediary between your test definitions and the Appium automation framework:
+rust_pilot acts as an intermediary between your test definitions and the Appium automation framework:

 ```mermaid
 flowchart TD